-The often more efficient structure for a stock escrow is through the use of one stock certificate (per series of stock and per escrow fund) issued in the name of the escrow agent for the aggregate amount of escrowed shares.
+Often, the more efficient structure for a stock escrow is through the use of one stock certificate (per series of stock and per escrow fund) issued in the name of the escrow agent for the aggregate amount of escrowed shares.
 If a successful claim is brought against the escrow, the escrow agent sends the single stock certificate to the issuer to cut a new certificate for the balance of shares remaining in escrow.
-Upon release of the escrow, the master stock certificate is cancelled and the buyer or its transfer agent issues and delivers individual stock certificates in the name of each holder.
+Upon release of the escrow, the master stock certificate is canceled and the buyer or its transfer agent issues and delivers individual stock certificates in the name of each holder.